 Anti-dumping measures can be taken when under-priced imports cause considerable damage to EU industries or pose a risk of such damage, and when those measures serve EU interests.
 Anti-dumping and countervailing duties are levied on goods in addition to the general duty, and they are added to the value added taxable value of the goods.

-In Finland, anti-dumping matters are the responsibility of the Department for External Economic Relations of the Ministry for Foreign Affairs.
+In Finland, anti-dumping duty matters are the responsibility of the Department for International Trade of the Ministry for Foreign Affairs.
 Anti-dumping duties are levied by Customs.

 How is anti-dumping investigated?

 An anti-dumping investigation is opened through a written complaint submitted to the Commission by the European industry concerned or someone on its behalf.
 The complaint is, as a rule, lodged with the competent authority in the Member State.
 The authority checks the correctness of the complaint and participates in the investigation as the processing of the matter proceeds.

 Public notice in the Official Journal of the EU